 We also require evidence of proficiency with English as a second language for certain students who must provide it.
-For those students, we generally require a TOEFL score of at least 100 overall (and have strong preferences for better scores), and per university guidelines, will not admit those falling below that threshold.
+For those students, we recommend a TOEFL score of at least 100 overall (and have strong preferences for better scores).

 Three Letters of Recommendation

 Recommendations for admitted students are invariably excellent, with references holding applicants in the highest esteem relative to other students or employees with whom they have interacted in the past several years.
 References from professors or employers who can comment directly and in a detailed way on the applicant’s case, aptitude for, and attitude to data science projects are treated with the most weight.
 Though not required, we prefer all letters on letterhead.